geejay81/map-test/README.md

-# MapTest
+# Map-Test

-To run this project you will need to get a Google Maps API key and paste it in to app.module.ts.
+To run this project you will need to get a Google Maps API key and paste it in to /environments/environment files as the value to the mapApiKey key.

 To see a demo, go to https://geejay81.github.io/map-test